brillout/wildcard-api/docs/rpc.draft.md

 Most notably while prototyping.

 More powerful; being able to use any SQL/ORM query while developing your frontend is arguably more powerful than any GraphQL query.

+But if your API is by 5 frontends, then using GraphQL can be more fitting.

 ### Example where GraphQL/REST is clearly the best choice